 It needs to be accurate, too.
 If your page is selling custom hats, then the title should reference custom hats.
 This ensures that potential customers are greeted with exactly the kinds of products they expect after clicking on a Google search result, which will include the text you use in your page title.

 Google search engine algorithms will also compare the content of your page with the page title.
 The more accurate the better, and the greater chance you have of enjoying good SEO rankings.
 Beyond accuracy, however, there are a couple of other things to consider to optimize the title as best you can.
 Do you want to optimize you homepage on Shopify?
-Check-in relevant article!
+Check in the relevant article!

 Keep your title succinct, to the point, and descriptive.
 You’ll need to keep it under 70 characters to ensure it doesn’t get cut off on search listings, but that shouldn’t be a problem – shorter titles are better for readers anyway.
 The meta description is where you add the detail.